Politics of Lincolnshire: 2017 County Council elections

 The 2017 Lincolnshire County Council election took place on 4 May 2017 and saw a local landslide victory for the Conservatives, who won 58 out of the 70 seats.
 UKIP was left without a single seat.
 Labour lost four seats, reducing their number of seats to six, the Liberal Democrats were reduced to one seat, and the Lincolnshire Independents were also reduced to a single seat after losing eight seats.
 Four other independents were elected.

+2021 County Council elections

+The 2021 Lincolnshire County Council election took place on 6 May 2021.
+It saw another landslide victory for the Conservatives, with them winning 54 seats.
+Independents won five seats, Labour lost two, bringing their total down to four, and the Liberal Democrats gained two in West Lindsey, raising their total to three.
+The newly formed South Holland Independents won three seats, whilst the Lincolnshire Independents held their sole representative on the council.

+2025 County Council elections

+In the 2025 Lincolnshire County Council election, Reform UK took control of Lincolnshire County Council.
+The Reform UK candidate, the former Conservative MP Andrea Jenkyns, was elected Mayor of Greater Lincolnshire.

 National referendums

 1975 EC membership referendum

 The 1975 EC membership referendum was the first major referendum to be held in the county, and saw one of the largest majority votes in favour of continued membership of the then European Communities (which would later become the European Union) within non-metropolitan Lincolnshire and also Humberside, which then included northern parts of historic Lincolnshire.
 The referendum was held on 5 June 1975 with votes within the county being centrally counted under the provisions of the Referendum Act 1975 where voters were asked to decide on the question “Do you think that the United Kingdom should stay in the European Community (the Common Market)?” by voting for either “Yes” or “No”.
 The result was declared on the following day.